oKermorgant/simple_launch/README.md

 If `file_name` is `None` then the function just returns the path to the package share directory (e.g. `get_package_share_directory(package)`)

 ### Robot state publisher

+It is quite common to run a `robot_state_publisher` from a `urdf` or `xacro` file.
+The line below runs it at the current namespace / condition level:

 `sl.robot_state_publisher(package, description_file, description_dir=None, xacro_args=None, prefix_gz_plugins=False, **node_args)` where